-Norwegian Sunset is supplied at a height of 150cm -250cm in a 5 -20L container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year.
+Norwegian Sunset is supplied in a container, which means that the tree has an already established root system and therefore this tree can be planted any time of the year.
 Expect a growth rate of around 30-45cm per year.

 If you require many maple trees then click WHOLESALE MAPLE TREES.
 These are 40cm to 60cm tall.

 Plant in a full sun or partial shade position in fertile and well draining soil in a location that doesn't get below minus 20 degrees centigrade.
 Norwegian Sunset will tolerate most soil conditions to include sand, clay, loam and chalk.
 If you have a particularly heavy clay soil then consider mixing well rotted manure or compost into the excavated soil.
 A ratio of 50:50 will be ideal.
 Long term water logged conditions will have a detrimental effect on the Norwegian Sunset.

 Remove any competing weeds and other plants within 100cm of your Norwegian Sunset planting spot.
 Dig a hole as deep as your pot but break up the bottom 5-10 cm to allow the roots to spread a little easier.
 The purists will tell you to make the hole square to reduce the chances of the roots spiralling round, this is your choice.
 Make the hole wider than the pot, this is to follow the same principle as breaking up the bottom.
 Try and plant so the top of the rootball soil is level with the garden soil as you need to avoid bark that was previously exposed to air being buried.
 If you go too deep, you can always make the top slightly "dished" by having the outer edges higher than the middle.